Carlisle School: Athletics

 Athletic options are open to all Middle and Upper School students.
 Athletic teams include baseball, boys and girls basketball, cross country, field hockey, golf, boys and girls soccer, swimming, boys and girls tennis, and volleyball.
 Boys teams compete in the Virginia Independent Conference and girls teams in the Blue Ridge Conference.
+The boys' basketball team received national attention with the acquisition of former five-star recruit and future NBA player Thon Maker.
 In the summer of 2022 Carlisle made a renovation to their gym floor.

+The boys' basketball team has won an overall 12 championships with 7 VISAA state championships and 5 Virginia Independent Conference championships, while the girls team has won 9 VISAA state championships including back to back titles from (2015–2018).
+On March 4, 2023, the girls basketball team won the VISAA division IV state championship.

+The Carlisle golf team has won 14 Virginia Independent Conference championships and 1 VISAA state championship.
+In soccer, the boys team has won 5 VIC championships and 1 VISAA state championship, while the girls have won two Blue Ridge Conference championships.

 Arts

 Choir, Dance, and Drama are made available to all students, and they routinely take part in on-stage musical and theatrical performances.

 International Program

 Carlisle's Upper School (grades 9-12) students are approximately 80% local and 20% international from across the globe.
-In recent years, students have enrolled from Australia, India, Nigeria, China, Japan, Columbia, South Korea, Libya, Sudan, Finland, Mexico, Germany, Italy and Sweden.
+In recent years, students have enrolled from Australia, India, Nigeria, China, Japan, Colombia, South Korea, Libya, Sudan, Finland, Mexico, Germany, Italy and Sweden.
 International students can choose a homestay option where they are hosted by a family in the community, or they can choose to live in the single-gender student houses located next to campus.
 Student houses hold 8 students apiece along with the dorm parents who offer guidance and create a sense of family.
 Other international students participate in a homestay program and live with Carlisle families.
 International students are supported by the Director of Residential Life, the International Program Coordinator and faculty mentors.